 This is a simple project.
 One I’d been planning to do for some time, but just didn’t get around to it.
 Do you have those projects?
 I’m sure you do.
 You know, the ones that take no time to complete?
 The ones that you keep putting off?
 The ones that are so rewarding once you finally just go for it?
 This was one of those projects!

-I picked up these plain white teacups at a local thrift store for under $1 a piece.
+I picked up plain white teacups at a local thrift store for under $1 a piece.
 I knew I wanted to embellish them with some doodles.
-Originally I’d purchased them to use as vessels for making candles.
-Since, I am not making candles anytime soon, I decided to use them for a couple small succulents who needed some cozy containers to live in.
+I’d purchased them to use as vessels for making candles.
+Since I am not making candles anytime soon, I decided to use them for a couple of small succulents who needed some cozy containers to live.
 Perfect!

 Old teacups, bowls, mugs or any vessel in need of a facelift

 Paint pens in various colors*

 *I used Craft Smart paint pens.
 These are acrylic, non-toxic and water resistant.
 Ideal for wood, plastic, metal, and glass.
 Purchased at Michael’s